ilarsf/aarc_lts/README.md

 3. Expand video resources with embedded technique demonstrations
 4. Add printable quick-reference cards for key concepts
 5. Consider implementing a search feature for larger content sections

+## Textbook Materials

+The repository also includes comprehensive textbook materials, located in the `/textbook` directory.
+These materials are organized as follows:

+  - **Chapters**: Found in `/textbook/chapters/`, these markdown files are divided into:
+      - **Part 1: Getting Started**
+      - **Part 2: For the Learner**
+      - **Part 3: Safety**
+      - **Part 4: For the Coach**
+      - **Part 5: Appendices**

+  - **Includes**: Shared content for the chapters is stored in the `_includes/textbook/` directory.
+This structure ensures compatibility with GitHub Pages and avoids include path issues.

+Deploying the site on GitHub Pages will now correctly build and render the textbook as part of the overall site.